namoopsoo/namoopsoo.github.io/content/note/2026-02-13-what-ends-up.md

 Heads down and execute.
 And yea, maybe then if you have a settled approximation, you can better set expectations for those who sought out your help.

 You will disappoint people, thats crushing but inevitable.
 Opportunities will be lost.
 But maybe collapsing the day's wave functions, at least visually, in your minds eye or on paper, can help you execute more peacefully calmly!

+## Defer with deferrence
+As David Allen originally pointed out, you need a system you can trust to defer or postpone, especially if someone else is counting on that thing.
+But I think we can agree that David Allen's context did nor include Slack and he did not work in a triage war room.

+But sometimes a low tech whiteboard or paper  can still be helpful.
+Even in HBO's The Pitt, in all the chaos of their triage, they use a central "board" for status.
+As long as it is out of your head , in a place you trust.

+The deference part: maybe you can still respectfully ask someone to remind you again next time.
+This puts the ball back in their court and keeps you focusing.

 # References
 1. https://www.oliverburkeman.com/fourthousandweeks